![]() | PIM & Chintaro Cloud Integration Guide | ![]() |

 Reviewing Your Inspection Report, Notes, Maintenance Photos and Callouts

-Once you have Submitted your inspection from PIM you can review the Callouts (1), Notes (2), Maintenance Photos (3), and the Inspection Reports (PDF) (4).
+Once submitted, you can review the Callouts (1), Notes (2), Maintenance Photos (3), and the Inspection Report in PDF format (4) in Chintaro Cloud.

 (1) Callouts populated from PIM: